 - 1.2.
-The southern and eastern boundary of the Parish lies in the South Downs National Park (SDNP).
-The extent of the SDNP is shown at Figure 2.
-South Downs National Park Authority is the Local Planning Authority for those areas of the Parish within the South Downs National Park. - 1.3.
+The southern and eastern boundary of the Parish lies in the South National Park (SDNP).
+The extent of the SDNP is shown at Figure 2. - 1.3.
 Mid Sussex District Council (MSDC) designated the Parish for the purposes of neighbourhood planning on the 16 July 2012.
-Given part of the Parish lies within the SDNP, the South Downs National Park Authority (SDNPA) also designated the Parish in September 2012.
+Given part of the Parish lies within the SDNP, the South Downs National Park Authority (SDNPA) also designated the Parish in September 2012. - 1.4.

-1.4.
 The preparation of the HNP commenced thereafter with the formation of the Neighbourhood Plan Working Group (NPWG).

 - 1.5.
 The Regulation 14 Pre-submission HNP and accompanying SA were submitted to MSDC in June 2016.
-Regulation 16 consultation followed between July-September 2016.
+Regulation 16 consultation followed between July September 2016.
 However, the Submission HNP was not progressed to Examination.
-In light of feedback from the ongoing examination of the Mid Sussex District Plan (MSDP), in particular with respect to the overall level of housing need, MSDC determined that the Submission HNP should not proceed to Examination.
-Progress of the HNP was paused, pending the final adoption of the MSDP, which occurred in March 2018. - 1.6.
+In light of feedback from the ongoing examination of the Mid Sussex District Plan (MSDP), in particular with respect to the overall level of housing need, MSDC determined that the Submission HNP should not proceed to Examination. progress of the HNP was paused, pending the final adoption of the MSDP, which occurred in March 2018. - 1.6.
 Following this, and in light of a meeting with MSDC Officers, the NPWG met on the 27 June 2018 to discuss the HNP and future options.
-It was agreed the NPWG would progress a 'light touch' review of the HNP.1 - 1.7.
-This Submission Plan has been prepared following extensive background work, publication and consultation on the Regulation 14 Pre-submission HNP.
+It was agreed the NPWG would progress a 'light touch' review of the HNP.
+1